15 Nov Successful Black Friday social media campaigns for Retail

 Since Black Friday crossed over the Atlantic to British shores, it has become the most popular shopping day in the build up to Christmas.
 Brands are now using an array of content and techniques to make their Black Friday social media campaigns really shine – producing record-breaking social-driven sales.

 In 2015 the UK public spent over 1.1bn over the Black Friday weekend and the predicted spend has been predicted to rise again this year – giving retailers a strong incentive to join the race.
-Unlike 2014, last year the UK’s high streets were deserted due to consumers avoiding the in-store madness and turning to the internet from the comfort of their own home instead – showing a change in how they hunt for special offers.
-This year more purchases are expected to be made from mobile devices, an estimated £2.55 billion purchases to be exact, and it’s important that retailers are harnessing the digital side of their businesses to drive social sales and generate maximum friction over the event.
+In 2015 the UK’s high streets were deserted due to consumers avoiding the in-store madness and turning to the internet from the comfort of their own home instead – showing a change in how they hunt for special offers.
+This year, with Christmas spending uncertainty, it’s important that retailers are harnessing the digital side of their businesses to drive social sales and generate maximum friction during Black Friday.

 Most retailers will be fighting for space on social media and desperately looking for a way to grab attention.
 If you are a smaller company or one without a huge marketing budget it can be difficult to figure out how you can stand out amongst the big boys with limitless funds.
 Looking for different and unique ways win the attention war can be the key, for example our client Iceland used their brand name as a play on words during the Euros.

 With more people claiming their Black Friday offers from the comfort of their own homes, your competitors will be trying to find new ways to outsmart you on social media and it’s essential to offer incentives that set you apart.
 On top of offering discounts on your products there are other methods of boosting your sales on Black Friday, such as offering free shipping, competitions or “bundle offers” like “buy this product and this product and get this one for free”.
 “Bundle offers” can really encourage upselling and can be used very well when selling outfits or items that are usually sold as a set.